 Another tool that you can use to launch you into the next phase is the IDDS Lean Business Canvas (LBC).
-The IDDS LBC is a derivation of The Business Canvas by George Osterwalder.
+The IDDS LBC is a derivation of The Business Canvas by Alex Osterwalder.
 It was designed for entrepreneurs, especially those who are also involved in the development of the products they are selling.
 Putting the core assets of your idea and business on one page can be a valuable exercise.
-While this tool is outside the material we can cover in our first
+While this tool is outside the material we can cover in our first three cycles, as you become familiar with the LBC you will recognize many familiar topics and questions.

-The following questions can serve as a guide for using the canvas and refer to the work that you've already done in this notebook;
+The following questions and ideas can serve as a guide for using the canvas and refer to the work that you've already done in this notebook;